pmuellr/jsadl/test/PGAccelerometer2.md

 An optional parameter to customize the retrieval of the accelerometer.

-@jsadl-properties
+@jsadl frequency

-* frequency  How often to retrieve the Acceleration in milliseconds.
+How often to retrieve the Acceleration in milliseconds.
 (Default: 10000)